-Tuna fishing in Venice, LA is an experience unlike any other and is a real test of strength and endurance.
-In the Gulf of Mexico, anglers can reel in yellowfin tuna up to 240 pounds.
-So prepare for battle and expect to test your might on a tuna fishing charter with Paradise Outfitters.
+Tuna fishing in Venice, LA is an experience unlike any other.
+You would be hard-pressed to find another destination in the world that will provide you with a more fantastic opportunity to catch yellowfin, blackfin, and bluefin tuna year-round.
+So prepare for battle and expect to test your might on a deep-sea tuna fishing charter with Paradise Outfitters.

 Most yellowfin tuna caught in Venice, LA are between 20 and 60lbs, but larger fish come into the area in the winter and fall months.
 Captain Scott Leger of Paradise Outfitters holds the current Louisiana State Record for Yellowfin Tuna – 240lbs.
 Captain Leger is a tremendously experienced fishing guide at honing in on these giant fish with precision.